Transition to District Elections

 Communities of interest: established neighborhoods, groups with cultural bonds, common issues or concerns, voting precincts or other types of divisions.

-Community input and Census data will be used to create districts.
-The City has hired professional demographer Redistricting Partners to help create proposed district boundaries.
-In the coming weeks, the community will have access to ‘public mapping tool kits’ to provide feedback on how districts could be drawn.
-The City’s hired demographer will draft proposed maps that ensure compliance with the Federal Voting Rights Act and the California Voting Rights Act requirements.
-The City Council would then adopt the final district map by ordinance.
+Community input and Census data were used to create districts.
+The City hired professional demographer Redistricting Partners to help create proposed district boundaries.
+The community had access to ‘public mapping tool kits’ to provide feedback on how districts could be drawn.
+The City’s hired demographer drafted proposed maps that ensured compliance with the Federal Voting Rights Act and the California Voting Rights Act requirements.
+The City Council then adopted the final district map by ordinance.

 What are Communities of Interest?